-Why is a Mouth Guard Important?
+Why is a mouth guard important?

-The American Dental Association estimates an average of over 200,000 sports injuries to the mouth are prevented due to sports mouth guards.
+The American Dental Association estimates an average of over 200,000 sports injuries to the mouth is prevented due to sports mouth guards.
 Mouth guards, also called mouth protectors, help cushion a blow to the face, minimizing the risk of broken teeth and injuries to the lips, tongue, face or jaw.
 They typically cover the upper teeth and are a great way to protect the soft tissues of the tongue, lips and cheek lining.
 Knowing how to prevent injuries like these is especially important when participating in organized sports or other recreational activities.

 Sports Mouth Guard Benefits